What the New Round of PPP Loans Means for Your Business

 You can apply for a PPP loan at any SBA-approved lender.
-This includes banks and some technology companies like Intuit, Divvy, and PayPal.
+This includes banks and some technology companies like Nav and Divvy.
 Your bank may not be an SBA-approved lender, so it’s important to check with your own bank first and be prepared to shop around to find another lender who will process your loan if your own bank can’t or won’t do it for you.

 Has the PPP loan forgiveness process changed?

-As with the application, the process for submitting for loan forgiveness after you’ve been approved remains the same.
+If you received a PPP loan from the original CARES Act, the process for submitting for loan forgiveness remains the same.
 The purpose of the loan is still meant to help your business maintain payroll, rent, utilities, and other eligible expenses.
 If you let go of employees, cut payroll, or utilize the loan for ineligible expenses, the amount that can be forgiven will decrease.

-Read our guide on the specifics of the CARES Act for a full rundown of eligible expenses and how to calculate your potential loan forgiveness.
+Read our guide on how to apply for loan forgiveness for a full rundown of eligible expenses and how to calculate your potential loan forgiveness.

 What do you need to do after you get a PPP loan?

 Keeping close track of your expenses after you get your PPP loan is critical to ensure that you maximize the amount of the loan that will be forgiven.
 You’ll need to keep things like payroll records, receipts for rent or mortgage payments, and insurance receipts.